ROCm/composable_kernel/example/91_tile_program/fmha/README.md

 Currently we are still in rapid development stage, so more features/optimizations will be coming soon.

 ### hdim
-Currently we support `32/64/128/256` hdim for `fp16`/`bf16`, within which `64`/`128` is better optimized.
-We may consider optimize other hdim performance if have more request.
-We also have an experimental support for arbitrary hdim(even odd number), one can change the return value of `get_pad()` inside `generate.py` to achieve this.
-(Note: we may change the method or optimize arbitrary hdim support in the future)
+Currently we support `32/64/128/256` hdim for `fp16`/`bf16`, within which `64`/`128` is better optimized. hdim should be multiple of 8, while seqlen_s can be arbitrary.
+For hdim be arbitrary number, it can be support through padding kernel of `qr` pipeline (we didn't generate this in generate.py by default)

 ### group/batch mode
 Currently we support both batch and group mode, by setting `-mode` = `0` or `1`, where in group mode we support each batch can have different seqlen